bonitasoft/actions/packages/pr-title-conventional-commits/README.md

 Having a dedicated action also helps us to change the implementation transparently for the repositories that consumes it, without having to change every repository configuration if a better action emerges.

+In the past, Bonitasoft repositories were using various public actions and the checks done by these actions were not the same.
+We expect more consistency with this new action.
+For more details about the actions previously used and their limitations, see [bonita-documentation-site#422](https://github.com/bonitasoft/bonita-documentation-site/issues/422) and [#82](https://github.com/bonitasoft/actions/issues/82).

 This action uses [conventional-commits-pr-action](https://github.com/jef/conventional-commits-pr-action) under the hood.
 It set other defaults and provide more features.

 ## Usage